 The proportions have shifted around over time, but one particular summer, multiple different people asked about my non-existent pregnancy.
 I’m of the opinion that you should never ask a woman about being pregnant unless it looks like she’ll probably give birth tomorrow.
 When others commented on my “pregnancy”, I felt like I had totally lost control over my body.
 I felt really offended, less because of the very real psych med baby I was carrying around and more because others felt they had the right to talk about my body.

 There is some evidence that Botox can be helpful for depression, and I recently made the decision to add it to my treatment plan.
 When I told a friend about it, she shifted the conversation to how she’d thought about getting it cosmetically.
 For some reason that made me feel icky.

 And it’s not (at least I don’t think) so much that I would judge someone for getting a cosmetic procedure; it’s more that I don’t even care enough to wear makeup, and the thought of doing something to my body for cosmetic reasons seems utterly bizarre.
 Maybe the issue is that I worry others will judge me for getting Botox.
-My non-crinkling forehead is a sign of desperation to try anything for my illness, not a sign of vanity.
+My non-crinkling forehead is a sign of desperation to try anything for my treatment-resistant illness, not a sin of vanity.